 Not all steroids can or should be avoided, as they are often a first-line therapy for many conditions.
 Local or site-specific corticosteroids, such as inhaled corticosteroids (ICS), those that are site-injected or those that come in a topical application, deliver a much lower steroidal dose and pose fewer and far less serious side effects and risks.
 Chances are you’ve used an OTC corticosteroid but may not have realized it.
 They are the main ingredient in many OTC anti-itch creams, and many OTC allergy nasal sprays, such as Flonase, Rhinocort and Nasacort.

 “Inhaled corticosteroids are actually one of the nice advancements for asthma because you get all the benefits of steroids without the side effects, due to their limited systemic absorption.
-You are getting the good benefit where you want it, without all the ugliness,” says Dr. Hogarth.
+You are getting the good benefit where you want it, with lower risk of systemic side effects,” says Dr. Hogarth.

 Some research has found that inhaled corticosteroids (oral and nasal) may stunt bone growth in children, but that hasn’t been proven definitively, says Dr. Hogarth.
 Again, the danger is more likely with high-dose, long-term systemic use.